Thursday, May 31, 2007

 Pirates has an interesting plot with a lot of twists and turns.
 I was never sure of who was with who.
 Every one has their own agenda.
 Rescuing Jack for most was a means to an end.

 The effects were good and the locations were breath taking.
 And the interplay between characters was great.
 And the competition between all the pirate captains especially between Jack and Barbosa was well done.
-Watch for the scene with the telescopes.
-It almost had me sitting on the floor laughing.
+Watch for the scene with the

 The story line between Will and Elizabeth was interesting.
 Elizabeth never wore a dress that I remember.